21 Benefits of olive oil for health

 19. Treats cracked heels:

-Massaging heels with olive oil heals the cracked heels.
+Massaging the heels with olive oil heals the cracked heels.

 20. Fight the bacteria:

-Olive oil fights the bacteria which cause acne and are harmful to the skin.
-You can directly apply olive oil to the skin or you can also use olive oil soap.
+Olive oil fights the bacteria that cause acne and are harmful to the skin.
+You can directly apply olive oil to the skin, or you can also use olive oil soap.

-Staphylococcus aureus bacteria cause cysts on the skin against which the olive oil is effective.
+Staphylococcus aureus bacteria cause cysts on the skin, against which olive oil is effective.

 21. Reduce eye dark circles: